 As we closed the books on our 5th anniversary celebration this past September, it was with some sadness that we announced we were leaving our adopted home in Mount Horeb.
 We’ve enjoyed steady growth of both our retail and wholesale wine sales over the years – thanks to you – appreciators of Fisher King’s finely crafted, Wisconsin produced wine.
-But now we require more space to keep up with current and forecasted demand.
-Approximately 40,000 visitors were tracked through our door in 2015; a number which continues to grow each year.
-About 45% of those visitors say they stopped in Mount Horeb primarily to visit the winery.
-Having exhausted all avenues to staying in Mount Horeb, we’ve set our sights on the booming Liberty Park development in Verona as the new home of Fisher King Winery.
+Our previous commercial lease was up and the landlord chose not to renew (he had other designs on the building) Additionally, we simply were out of space in the old place, and were having a difficult time keeping up with current and forecasted demand.
+Approximately 40,000 visitors were tracked through our door in 2016; a number which continues to grow each year.
+About 45% of those visitors say they had stopped in Mount Horeb primarily to visit the winery.
+Having exhausted all avenues to staying in that community, we set our sights on the booming Liberty Park development in Verona as the new home of Fisher King Winery.

 Our 2014 Marquette red wine was awarded a silver medal at the New York International Wine Competition and Fisher King was named the 2015 Wisconsin Winery of the Year. (second text box)

 This international competition welcomed close to 1000 submissions from the United States and over 30 countries from all over the world.
 It is the only major international wine competition to be judged solely by trade buyers.
 Each wine is judged by its category and retail price.

 This highly selective competition awards relatively few medals to only the top producers in each category.

 Held in Midtown Manhattan earlier this month, this year’s impressive judging panel included buyers from top retail stores, sommeliers, distributors, and importers.
 The judges were excited by the high quality of known wines submitted as well as the large number of new wines looking to break into the New York market and the United States as well.